You Might also like

 This is usually one of the most important factors when deciding on a hardware wallet (with the exception of security).
 If the wallet doesn’t currently support the coins you need to store offline, you can’t really take it too seriously as a deciding factor for purchase.
 Regardless of whether or not they claim to add more coins in the future.

-Needless to say, they have some unique choices for coin support here, including:
+Needless to say, they have some unique choices for coin support HERE.

 What do you think?
-Is there a more secure wallet out there?
-Let us know down in the comments!
+Would you choose the BC VAULT over the D’CENT Wallet?
+Let us know down below in the comments!

 The Crypto Renegade